 - Automatic scrollingTo switch automatically between the different data screens, the function can be activated or deactivated.

 - Waiting timeTime: The time the clock spends in the race mode waiting for you to hit the start button.
 It can be set to normal (5 minutes) or extended (25 minutes) mode.
 This feature is especially useful when you are on the starting line of a race and the race is delayed.

 Well, once you know how you can customize your watch and the different types of settings you can make, it's time to get down to business and get training.
 In addition to having the ability to go out and run wild, you can also create your own workouts (or those set by your trainer) from Garmin Connect, and then pair them with the watch both via data cable and wirelessly via Bluetooth.
 This is an option found on models from the Garmin mid-range upwards.

-These trainings can be saved as recurrent sessions (Monday training, 3×5 series, for example) that you will find in the menu "my training sessions".
+These 1TP10 workouts can be saved as recurring sessions (Monday workout, 3×5 sets, for example) that you will find in the "my training sessions" menu.

 Or as individual sessions directly to the calendar, which you will find in the training schedule, each on its corresponding day.